duncanbradley/axis-extension/draft.md

 # Participants

 Participants were recruited from Prolific.co.
-The experiment was advertised to fluent English speakers, who had normal-or-corrected to normal vision, who had previously participated in more than 100 studies on Prolific.
+The experiment was advertised to fluent English speakers, who had normal-or-corrected to normal vision, who had previously participated in at least 100 studies on Prolific.

-Per our pre-registeration, we recruited participants until 150 had successfully completed the experiment, excluding those who answered more than 1 AC item incorrectly.
+Per our pre-registeration, we recruited participants until 150 had successfully completed the experiment, excluding seven individuals who answered more than 1 attention check item incorrectly.
 Participants with accepted submissions received £3.50.

-For those in the final sample, The average age was x, the avergae graph literacy score was x.
+For those in the final sample, The average age was x, the average graph literacy score was x.
 The participnats were x%female, y% male, z% non-binary. j% had completed at least high school education.

 This experiment was approved by the University of Manchester’s Division of Neuroscience and Experimental Psychology Ethics Committee (ethics code: 2022-11115-24245).